MalihaTarafdar/Maze2/README.md

 # Maze2

 This maze game was created for a project in CS Topics: Data Structures and Game Design and is building off of my first maze game for my AP Computer Science A final.

-Run `Main.java` to play.
+Created using Java Swing.

 This game includes both 2D and 3D mazes.
 There are 3 different maps in total.
 Each map is progressively more difficult than the last.

+Run `Main.java` to play.

 ### 2D Maze
 The 2D maze is simple: just reach the end of the maze (marked with a white square).